daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 #### REQ-TRAQ-SWL-56 Find code and test files

-Reqtraq SHALL provide a method to find code and test files in each associated document.
+Reqtraq SHALL provide a method to find code and test files in each associated document as defined by the configuration, which can provide additional filtering criteria.
-The configuration shall allow to specify folders where code and tests are located, as well as positive and negative filtering criteria for the files within those folders.

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-18